Before we explore the basics of HR Management (which we’ll be referring to as HRM) let’s define it first.

 HR-to-Employee Ratio = (5 / 1000) x 100

-Company B HR-to-Employee Ratio = .5
+Company B’s HR-to-Employee Ratio = .5

-Company executives can use the HR-to-employee ratio to know if their company has grown to the point that more HR staff are needed to effectively manage the employees.
+Company executives can use the HR-to-employee ratio to know if their company has grown to the point that more HR staff are needed to ensure that employees are effectively managed.
 Being able to calculate the ratio properly helps business owners make important staffing decisions.

 For example, The Society for Human Resource Management’s 2017 Human Capital Benchmarking Study shows that in companies with up to 250 employees, demand is significantly higher, as the study “Workforce Analytics” shows: An average of 3.4 human resources employees per 100 full-time positions in the company!
 The ideal ratio varies by organizational needs as well.

-The HR Department Benchmarks and Analysis 2017 report issued by Bloomberg and the Bureau of National Affairs indicates that the median HR staff ratio remains at a record high level of 1.4 HR employees for every 100 workers served by the department.
+The HR Department Benchmarks and Analysis 2017 report issued by Bloomberg and the Bureau of National Affairs indicates that the median HR staff ratio remains at a record high of 1.4 HR employees for every 100 workers served by the department.

-IS HRM really that important?
+IS HRM (HR in Management) really that important?